MA Archaeology and Social Anthropology

 Please note that some programmes do not have Discover Uni data available.

-We are able to make a contribution towards your mandatory fieldwork in Year 1, and also to fieldwork and practical work in later years if it contributes to your programme, but the overall cost to you will depend on the type of work chosen and the location.
+We are able to make a contribution towards your mandatory fieldwork in Year 1, and also to fieldwork and practical work in later years if it contributes to your programme.
+However, the overall cost to you will depend on the type of work you choose and the location.

-Dissertation research for a dissertation in Social Anthropology may incur additional costs when conducted overseas.
+Research for a dissertation in social anthropology may incur additional costs when conducted overseas.
 Most students incur no additional costs as they either remain in the UK or do their research while studying abroad in Year 3.